MyGUI/mygui/tags/MyGUI3.0/Tools/LayoutEditor/Readme.txt

   Mouse:
     click on widget - select widget
-	Ctrl + click    - select through (select several times for selecting parent widgeets) doubleclick on any widget in widget panel - create widget in center doubleclick on selected Tab - add Sheet
+    Ctrl + click    - select through (select several times for selecting parent widgeets) doubleclick on any widget in widget panel - create widget in center or inside selected widget if possible doubleclick on selected Tab - add Sheet

 Hidden widgets can be selected only through combo with all widgets.